Internet Explorer (IE) version detection in JavaScript

 Examples

-Code in the following condition runs only in IE7 and lower:
+Code in the following condition runs only in IE7 and older:

 if (document.all && !document.querySelector) {